 The law and practice referred to in this article or webinar has been paraphrased or summarised.
 It might not be up-to-date with changes in the law and we do not guarantee the accuracy of any information provided at the time of reading.
 It should not be construed or relied upon as legal advice in relation to a specific set of circumstances.

 We offer notary legal services through Andrew Mortimer, a partner and solicitor in Stone King who also practises as a Notary Public.
 He deals with all types of clients – private individuals, businesses, charities and schools.

-His notary practice is entirely separate from Stone King LLP, although he’s based in our Bath office (13 Queen Square, Bath, BA1 2HJ).
+His notary practice is entirely separate from Stone King LLP, although he’s based in our Bath office.
 His practice as a Notary Public is regulated through the Faculty Office of the Archbishop of Canterbury, 1 The Sanctuary, Westminster, London SW1P 3JT.